19 Nov 10 New Web Design Trends to Watch Out For – 2021 Edition

-#8 artificial intelligence
+#8 Artificial intelligence

 This trend seems to be translating into all the technical aspects of our lives, and now we see it in website design.

 In this particular case, artificial intelligence will be more focused on your website design’s backend than the actual look and feel of it.
-Implementing AI in this process, though, will help you create more targeted and personalized pages that focus on a specific context.
+Implementing AI in this process, though, will help you create more targeted and personalised pages that focus on a specific context.

 Including artificial intelligence in website design is one of the best ways in which you will be able to give your visitors exactly what they are looking for.
 Remember that AI uses data as its driving force, so you would be collecting data about your usage, conducting testing, and using graphic elements more strategically throughout the site.

-#9 ux writing and microcopy
+#9 UX writing and microcopy

 There’s an intricate relationship between great design and copywriting.
 The two can’t function without the other.
 As much as a great design will help you stand out and capture your visitor’s attention, so will copywriting.

 In order to make the two work well together, your copywriting needs to be user-centric (UX) and use catchy but straightforward phrases to draw the user in.
 Formal text only works for certain websites.
 For all the rest, use informal and casual text.
 Remember that the average reader is at a grade 6 level, which means that complex language will only serve to alienate potential customers.